[PR]

 print(status.full_text)

-is a Retweet, status.full_text
+If status is a Retweet, status.full_text could be truncated.

-This Status event handler for a Stream
+This Status event handler for a Stream prints the full text of the

 Tweet, or if it's a Retweet, the full text of the Retweeted Tweet: